microsoft/playwright/docs/src/showcase.md

 ## Tools

+* [Applitools](https://applitools.com): Add AI-powered visual assertions and run your Playwright tests on all browser, device, and viewport combinations in parallel, without requiring any setup.
 * [CodeceptJS](https://github.com/Codeception/CodeceptJS): Write scenario-driven Playwright tests with synchronous code
 * [dom-to-playwright](https://github.com/Xiphe/dom-to-playwright) to copy a JSDOM snapshot into a Playwright page.
 * [expected-condition-playwright](https://github.com/elaichenkov/expected-condition-playwright): Supplies a set of common expected conditions that can wait for certain states and conditions